 FleetForce’s current goals include further expansion of its programs along with increasing the emphasis on customized training to meet the needs of employers within the region and keep the driving career pathway growing for talented, highly motivated would-be truckers.
 This commitment reflects FleetForce’s desire to maintain quality career education and placement while adapting to the changing vocational needs.

 Due to this desire, we have built a highly engaged team of instructors and corporate employees who are passionate about the driving and local community.
-When working with FleetForce, we guarantee you this: you will never be disappointed in our services.

 Today's high demand for truck drivers.